 You don’t have to be Robinson Crusoe to explore Sentosa.
 This island is so close to the mainland you can even walk across the footbridge (for free or $1 depending on the time) – or just take the Sentosa Express that connects to the MRT.
 Head to Universal Studios or one of the many other big-name attractions here and you’ll probably feel like you’ve not escaped the mainland and its commercialisation at all.
 However, there are some pretty impressive beaches to be explored at Tanjong and Siloso.
 Hit up Tanjong for its beach bars, or try Siloso if you’re with the family and want to play beach activities such as football and volleyball.
 Read More...

 How to get there: Take a small boat from Changi Point Ferry Terminal (around $2 for one-way).

 What to do there: Explore the wetlands on foot or by bike, picnics on the beach, birdwatching.

 Aside from Sentosa, the most popular destination for day-trippers that isn’t on Singapore’s main island is Pulau Ubin.
-This small strip of land is sandwiched between Singapore and Malaysia, and is best-known for its wetlands area that make a great playground for adventure seekers.
-As well as the abundance of greenery, there’s also some nice bike trails – and the beaches here are pretty nice too (just don’t expect any great views).
+This small strip of land is sandwiched between Singapore and Malaysia, and is best-known for its wetlands area that makes a great playground for adventure seekers.
+As well as the abundance of greenery, there are also some nice bike trails – and the beaches here are pretty nice too.